Samina Ali

 Deborah Johnson

-Deborah Johnson's latest novel is The Secret Magic, which received the 2015 Harper Lee Prize for Legal Fiction.
-Her previous novel, The Air Between Us,received the Mississippi Library Association Award for Fiction.
-She has been a translator and an editor, a broadcaster at Vatican Radio, and director of the Colom Foundation in Columbus, Mississippi.
+Deborah Johnson’s novel The Secret of Magic received the 2015 Harper Lee Prize for Legal Fiction.
+Her previous novel, The Air Between Us, received the Mississippi Library Association Award for Fiction.
+She worked in Rome for many years as an editor and translator and as a broadcaster at Vatican Radio.
+She has recently completed a new novel, Washington and Leigh, a ghost story about the beginnings of rock and roll set in 1950s Mississippi.

 Lauren Kate